dami23/WREC_AdaptiveKD/README.md

-This project is the pytorch implementation for "Adaptive Distilling Target- and Interaction-Aware Knowledge for Weakly Supervised Referring Expression Comprehension".
+This project is the pytorch implementation for "Adaptive Knowledge Distillation and Integration for Weakly Supervised Referring Expression Comprehension".

 ### Preliminary
 1. Please refer to [MattNet](https://github.com/lichengunc/MAttNet) to install mask-faster-rcnn, REFER and refer-parser2.
 Follow Step 1 & 2 in Training to prepare the data and features.